Don't Make Me Over (song)

-"Don't Make Me Over" is a song written by Burt Bacharach and Hal David, originally recorded by American singer Dionne Warwick in August 1962 and released as the B-side of "I Smiled Yesterday" in October 1962 as her lead solo single from her debut album, Presenting Dionne Warwick (1963), issued under Sceptor Records.
+"Don't Make Me Over" is a song written by Burt Bacharach and Hal David, originally recorded by American singer Dionne Warwick in August 1962 and released as the B-side of "I Smiled Yesterday" in October 1962 as her lead solo single from her debut album, Presenting Dionne Warwick (1963), issued under Scepter Records.
 The song reached number 21 on the US Billboard Hot 100 and number five on the Billboard Hot R&B Singles chart.

 Dionne Warwick original

 Warwick recorded "Don't Make Me Over" in August 1962, a song that was later chosen as the B-side of her lead single from her debut album Presenting Dionne Warwick.
 In October 1962, Scepter Records released the track as the B-side of her first solo single "I Smiled Yesterday".
-Initially, Warwick had found out that "Make It Easy on Yourself"—a song on which she had recorded the original demo and had wanted to be her first single release—had been given to another artist, Jerry Butler.
+Initially, Warwick found out that "Make It Easy on Yourself"—the original demo of which she had recorded and had wanted to be her first single release—had been given to another artist, Jerry Butler.

-From the catchy contemporary phrase, "Don't make me over", Burt Bacharach and Hal David wrote and produced their first US top 40 pop hit (No. 21) and US R&B hit (No. 5).
+From the contemporary phrase, "Don't make me over", Burt Bacharach and Hal David wrote and produced their first US top 40 pop hit (No. 21) and US R&B hit (No. 5).
 It was also a top-forty hit in Canada, at number 38.
 The background vocals in the song were from the Gospelaires, which featured sister Dee Dee, Sylvia Shemwell and aunt Cissy Houston.

 In 2000, Dionne Warwick's 1962 version of "Don't Make Me Over" on Scepter Records was inducted into the Grammy Hall of Fame.